sangumee/Udacity-Classic-Arcade-Game/README.md

 # Demo
 Currently, this web page is hosted using the GitHub Pages feature because it is a site developed solely using static files.
 You can access with this [Link](https://sangumee.github.io/Udacity-Classic-Arcade-Game/)

+# How to Play this game
+First you have to choose your character what you want.
+You can use ↑,↓,←,→ or W,A,S,D Key to control your character, then you have to control your character and cross the blocks without collision with enemies.
+While you cross the blocks you can earn 'heart' item to earn points.
+When your character is reached the water side you can get point also.
+Finally, when you get 5 points, the game will be alert the console.

 # Installation
 You can download with this [link](https://github.com/sangumee/Udacity-Classic-Arcade-Game/archive/master.zip) and install in your web server.
 If you already installed the Visual Studio Code or Github Program, You can access it directly with these programs.